JakeJing/singularity-containers/README.md

 ## 4. build a sandbox

 It is necessary to build a sandbox from the .sif file, so that you can direcly load the data from the sandbox, rather than creating a lot of containers and use up of all of the temporary storage in the /tmp folder.
 With the sanbox, you can run the batch scriptby by specifying the path of sanbox, instead of using the .sif file.
+Pls check the **example.sh** in the parallel-example to see how to run teh script via sandbox.

 > singularity build --sandbox singularity-r singularity-r.sif